bxparks/AceSegmentWriter/README.md

 ESP8266), the bit pattern array is stored in flash memory to conserve static memory.

-The public methods of this class looks like this:
+The public methods of this class look like this:

 ```C++
 namespace ace_segment {